Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Invariant Sets of SGD Generated by Reflection Symmetries

 \begin{proposition}[Sign Invariant Sets] Consider a hidden neuron $p$ within layer $l$ of a feed-forward neural network.
-Let $(w_{\text{in},p}^{(l)}, b_{p}^{(l)})$ denote the weights and bias directly incoming to this neuron, and $w_{\text{out},p}^{(l+1)}$ the weights directly outgoing from the neuron. \footnote{The incoming and outgoing weights are related by transpose: $w_{\text{in},p}^{(l)}={w_{\text{out},p}^{(l)T}}$} If the non-linearity $\sigma$ is origin-passing (i.e. $\sigma(0) = 0$), then the coordinate plane $A=\{\theta|w_{\text{in},p}^{(l)}=0,b_{p}^{(l)} = 0, w_{\text{out},p}^{(l+1)}=0\}$ is an invariant set. \end{proposition} The hyperplane corresponding to the sign invariant set represents the parameter space of a simplified network obtained by removing the hidden neuron.
+Let $(w_{\text{in},p}^{(l)}, b_{p}^{(l)})$ and $w_{\text{out},p}^{(l+1)}$ denote the parameters directly incoming and outgoing from the neuron respectively\footnote{The incoming and outgoing weights are related by: $(w_{\text{in},p}^{(l)})_q=({w_{\text{out}, q}^{(l-1)}})_p$.}.
+If the nonlinearity $\sigma$ is origin-passing ($\sigma(0) = 0$), then the axial subspace $A=\{\theta \in \mathbb{R}^d|w_{\text{in},p}^{(l)}=0,b_{p}^{(l)} = 0, w_{\text{out},p}^{(l+1)}=0\}$ is an invariant set. \end{proposition} The subspace corresponding to a sign invariant set represents the parameter space of a sparse subnetwork obtained by removing a hidden neuron.
 Most modern neural network architectures employ origin-passing activation functions, which includes linear, hyperbolic tangent, Rectified Linear Unit (ReLU) \cite{nair2010rectified}, Leaky ReLU \cite{maas2013rectifier}, Exponential Linear Unit (ELU) \cite{clevert2015fast}, Swish \cite{ramachandran2017searching}, Sigmoid Linear Unit (SiLU), and Gaussian Error Linear Unit (GELU) \cite{hendrycks2016gaussian}.
 Networks with any of these functions will exhibit invariant sets of this nature for each hidden neuron.
 A fully-connected network of depth $m$ and width $k$ possesses $(m-1) k$ distinct sign invariant sets.